ricardobranco777/clean_registry/README.md

 - The `--delete-untagged` option added to [Docker Registry](https://github.com/distribution/distribution) does NOT work with multi-arch images as noted in this [bug](https://github.com/distribution/distribution/issues/3178).
 The only workaround is to avoid multi-arch images completely and append the architecture name to the tag instead.
 - Do NOT use it with sigstore/cosign as they [hijack](https://github.com/sigstore/cosign#registry-api-changes) the Registry API in the most obnoxious way by storing signatures as tags, also breaking in the process every registry listing tool.
 - It should work with `--volumes-from REGISTRY_CONTAINER` if the volume is mounted in `/var/lib/registry`.
-Beware that this option may be [buggy in Podman](https://github.com/containers/podman/issues/19529).
+Beware that this option may be [buggy in Podman < 4.7.0](https://github.com/containers/podman/issues/19529).

 ## Examples